 Staff are aware of the additional barriers to recognising abuse and neglect in children with Special Educational Needs and Disabilities (SEND).
-This will be in line with our Special Educational Needs and Disability Policy website.
+This will be in line with our Special Educational Needs and Disability Policy.
+This is available on our website.

-Curry Rivel Church of England Primary School & Little Pips Nursery also adheres to the principals of and promotes anti-oppressive practice in line of the United Nations Convention of the Rights of the Child and the Human Rights Act 1998.
+Curry Rivel Church of England Primary School, Little Pips Nursery & The Nest also adheres to the principals of and promotes anti-oppressive practice in line of the United Nations Convention of the Rights of the Child and the Human Rights Act 1998.